 Pushing Helm charts to AWS ECR with Gitlab-CI

 The AWS ECR (Elastic Container Registry) is a managed container registry providing storage and access mechanisms for your container images or other OCI related assets.
-Typically, if I’m going to depend on an image, I’ll use a CI pipeline to mirror it into a Gitlab Container Registry.
+Typically, if I’ll be dependent upon an image I will use a CI pipeline to mirror this into a Gitlab container registry.
 In some cases though it’s also useful to mirror assets into the ECR.
-For example, this can improve availability of assets to cloud resources (such as processes running on EC2 nodes) and minimise bandwidth requirements for the Gitlab instance.
+For example, this can improve availability of assets to cloud resources (such as processes running on EC2 nodes) and minimise traffic across the tenancy.

 Setting up required resources